 Virtually every physics simulation boils down to integrating a system of ordinary differential equations.
-The choice of numerical method determines accuracy, stability, and computational cost — and the wrong choice on a stiff system can mean results that are orders of magnitude off or outright diverging.
+The choice of numerical method determines accuracy, stability, and computational cost — and the wrong choice on a stiff system (one where some quantities change much faster than others, forcing tiny steps to keep the fast part stable) can mean results that are orders of magnitude off or outright diverging.
 This article surveys the key methods: from the textbook Euler method through the classical RK4, to adaptive Dormand–Prince, multistep Adams–Bashforth, and geometry-preserving symplectic integrators.

 1. The Initial Value Problem